smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 15. Switch to the Remote Desktop session to **DC1** virtual machine, where you are signed in as the user **CONTOSO\demouser** with the **demo@pass123** password.

 16. Within the Remote Desktop session to **DC1**, start Internet Explorer, navigate to the **Azure AD Password Protection for Windows Server Active Directory** page at the below listed URL.
-Click **Download** under **Azure AD Password Protection for Windows Server Active Directory**.
+Select **Download** under **Azure AD Password Protection for Windows Server Active Directory**.
 Download and install **AzureADPasswordProtectionProxySetup.exe** with the default options.

     ```
     https://www.microsoft.com/download/details.aspx?id=57071